DJBrohawk/GT7-Randomizer/ReadMe.txt

 ---FUTURE IMPROVEMENTS IN VERSION 3---(fut)

-I have some improvement ideas in mind

 1) Adding the ability to let the user determine how many cars/track choices there are before a repeat can occur.
 This would be super easy to do, I just don't know if I want to add it or not.
+It'll require some changes in logic that, while plenty feasible, would be a moderate pain.

 2) When a random category is chosen, a list containing all the cars that fit into that category (stock, tuned is a whole other problem) appear somewhere

 3) Maybe add dirt tracks in some capacity if enough people want it

+4) Adding a way to do math based on a car's PP to where everyone can use a different car on a track and a "winner" can be determined based on lap times proportionate to their car's PP versus an "expected" lap time  - this assumes no foul play in a tuned car's setup for PP manipulation, and nobody likes PP manipulation.